facebookresearch/MetaICL/README.md

   <img src="img/methods.png" width="30%" height="30%">
 </p>

+**Updates**

+- 01/10/2022: Our code and checkpoints have been updated with a better preprocessing (using newlines instead of spaces), which improves the performance by 1--4%.
+If you have downloaded checkpoints prior to 01/10/2022, make sure to re-download checkpoints and use the updated code.
+Stay tuned for the updated paper with more details and updated results.
+You can find the brief summary of the updated results in the [Result section](#results) of this README.

 For any questions about the paper or the code, please contact the first author ([email](mailto:cs.washington.edu)) or leave issues.

 If you find our code or paper useful, please cite the paper: